Q1. How can I get an application pack?

 Q14.
 I am an established business, how can an Incubator help me?

 A. We take a person centred approach, which means you will receive a bespoke package of support whatever stage of business you are at.
-In addition to receiving the Business Development Toolkit and support in creating your development plan, established businesses will typically tap into one-to-one coaching, our Business Growth Loan Scheme, and promotional and selling opportunities including Open Studios.
+In addition to receiving the Making It Toolkit and support in creating your development plan, established businesses will typically tap into one-to-one coaching, our Business Growth Loan Fund, and promotional and selling opportunities including Open Studios.
 You will of course benefit from being part of a dynamic and creative community with all the benefits of a managed studio environment, including office facilities, PCs and wireless broadband.

 Q15.
 What are the studios like at Cockpit Arts?

 A. Our Incubator buildings are light and airy – full of character and creative buzz.
 The studios have 24/7 access, 365 days a year.
-All have natural light, electricity and there are WIFI hotspots throughout the building.
+All have natural light, electricity and WIFI access.
 The majority are shared by between two and five people, though there are some single studios.
 We take time and care to find the best possible studio pairings, which best meet the needs of all designer-makers involved.
 This creates a stimulating space – with opportunities for sharing ideas, networking and collaboration.

 Q16.
 What office facilities and resources do you provide?